fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

   }
 }

-// Step 13 - DOM element to pass the react-fusioncharts component directly to the ReactDOM.render() method.
+//DOM element to pass the react-fusioncharts component directly to the ReactDOM.render() method.
 ReactDOM.render(
   <Chart />,
   document.getElementById('root'),